humanwhocodes/humanfs/packages/types/README.md

 ## Description

 Additional type definitions for `fsx`.
+These are used primarily to share type definitions across packages because there is no easy way to export imported type definitions using JavaScript and JSDoc.

 ## License